SysKitTeam/docs-point/governance-and-automation/automated-workflows/policy-automation.md

 {% hint style="important" %}
 **Please Note!**
 While you are able to create more than 10 rules for policies, **only 10 rules can be active at once**.
+If you already have 10 rules active, you will only be able to create new rules after first disabling one.
 {% endhint %}